turingschool/mod-0-curriculum/shared/problem-solving.md

   <p>Write a method or function that accepts an array of 10 integers (between 0 and 9) and returns a string of those numbers in the form of a phone number.
 For example, if you were given <code>[5, 5, 5, 1, 2, 3, 4, 5, 6, 7]</code>, the method or function will return <code>555-123-4567</code>.</p>
 </div>

+Those two challenges are helpful, but you don't have to stop there!
+Here are two more resources outside of Turing that also provide opportunities to strengthen this skill:
+- [CodeWars](https://www.codewars.com/dashboard) - Create a free account, choose your language, and start solving challenges right away!
+They get increasingly more challenging, so don't get discouaged if they are difficult.
+- [The Odin Project](https://www.theodinproject.com/lessons/foundations-problem-solving) - A free open source curriculum with a course on problem solving.

 ## Reflections
 Take a moment to reflect on each of the following questions:
 - This process is definitely slower than starting by writing code.
 Why might this be helpful, even though it takes more time?